 How Pain and Discomfort Can Trigger Aggression

 Pain and discomfort can make Chow Chows aggressive.
 They might become more protective or defensive.
-It’s crucial to watch their behavior and health closely.
+It’s crucial to watch their behaviour and health closely.

-🌟 Transform Your Chow Chow’s Behavior with Brain Training For Dogs!
+Transform Your Chow Chow’s Behaviour with Brain Training For Dogs!

 ✨ Why This Program Works: